web-auth/doc/symfony-bundle/credential-record-repository.md

 description: Where the public keys and details are stored
 ---

-# Credential Source Repository
+# Credential Record Repository

-The Credential Source can be stored the way you want.
-As the `Webauthn\PublicKeyCredentialSource` class can be converted into JSON, it could be stored in a filesystem.
+The Credential Record can be stored the way you want.
+As the `Webauthn\CredentialRecord` class can be converted into JSON, it could be stored in a filesystem.

-It is up to you to create a credential source repository.
-This service shall implement `Webauthn\Bundle\Repository\PublicKeyCredentialSourceRepositoryInterface`.
+It is up to you to create a credential record repository.
+This service shall implement `Webauthn\Bundle\Repository\CredentialRecordRepositoryInterface`.

+{% hint style="warning" %}
+**Renamed in v5.3.0:** `PublicKeyCredentialSource` has been renamed to `CredentialRecord` and `PublicKeyCredentialSourceRepositoryInterface` to `CredentialRecordRepositoryInterface`.
+The old names are deprecated and will be removed in 6.0.
+{% endhint %}

 {% hint style="warning" %}
 Doctrine users: the field type for `transports` and `other_ui` changed from `array` to `json` (`array` is now deprecated) between the bundle v4.x and 5.0.